Rice hulls are the outer covering or husk of the rice kernel.

 Rice hulls are mixed with seed to solve the following problems:

 The physical structure of certain seeds is fluffy.
-Fluffy seed has a tendency to bridge in the box of seed applicators.
+The fluffy seed has a tendency to bridge in the box of seed applicators.
 Adding rice hulls to the seed reduces the overall fluffiness of the seed thereby reducing its tendency to bridge.

 Rice hulls are blended with seed to attain the desired application rate.
 Rice hulls weigh nine pounds per bushel.
 Use standard calibration techniques for determining the settings of your seeding equipment.
 For more information on calibration techniques refer to the following Calibrating a Seed Drill for Conservation Plantings Technical Notes from the Natural Resources Conservation Service.

 USDA announces $40 million available to help ranchers restore sage grouse habitat.
 Click here to be taken to the USDA’s webpage for more information.Attention Private Landowners!
 Usda Makes Funds Available For Sage Grouse Habitat Restoration